carlosrodlop/terraform-lib/docs/aws/AWS_Solution_Architect.md

 ### AWS Global Accelerator

+- KeyWord: Redirecction (Non-cache)

 ![global_accelerator](https://d1.awsstatic.com/product-page-diagram_AWS-Global-Accelerator%402x.dd86ff5885ab5035037ad065d54120f8c44183fa.png)

 - It Saas which you create accelerators to improve availability and performance of your applications for **global users**.
   - How?
-It directs traffic to **optimal endpoints** over the AWS Global network to **avoid congestion**.
+It **redirects traffic to closest AWS Region to the user** over the AWS Global network to **reduce latency**.
 - Steps:
-  - First you create global accelerator, which provisions two anycast static IP addresses.
+  - First you create global accelerator, which provisions two anycast **static IP addresses**.
+    - Seamless failover is ensured => IP does not change when failing over between regions so there are no issues with client caches having incorrect entries that need to expire
   - Then you register one or more endpoints with Global Accelerator.
 Each endpoint can have one or more AWS resources such as NLB, ALB, EC2, S3 Bucket or Elastic IP.
+- Within endpoint, global accelerator monitor health checks of all AWS resources to send traffic to healthy resources only
+- Adjustment in the Endpoints
   - You can control traffic using traffic dials.
 This is done within the endpoint group.
   - You can control weighting to individual endpoints using weights (how much traffic is routed to each endpoint)
-- Within endpoint, global accelerator monitor health checks of all AWS resources to send traffic to healthy resources only

 ### Amazon CloudFront